 Aponi Gardens is over twelve acres of land in the greater Big Thicket region of Southeast Texas.
-The main property is in Tyler County, along the northern gateway to the Big Thicket and the smaller recreational, business lot is in Montgomery County in an area known as the Little Thicket.
+The main property is in Tyler County, along the northern gateway to the Big Thicket and the smaller recreational lot is in Montgomery County in an area known as the Little Thicket.
 The goal is to establish a completely self-sufficient community through permaculture, community enterprises, agroforesty and ecotourism.
-I am a life-long naturalist and I have been living simply and sustainably off the land since around 2004.
 I have a unique vision and brand of ecotourism and farming that I would like to establish here and replicate elsewhere.
 I am currently seeking co founders and partners.
-There are now openings for offgrid campers.
 We have open places for offgrid RV’s, yurts, tents and tiny homes.
 Also there is plenty of room to build your own wigwam, teepee or longhouse.

 Some of the main types of construction that I am interested in are log building and ferrocement construction.

 At present the only connection to the grid is electricity.
 Electricity is available at the front of the recreational lot.

 The Tyler County property is an amazing biologically diverse property with ideal topography for retention ponds.
 I presently have nearly everything we need to build a log cabin.
 During the dead of winter is the time to cut the trees traditionally.

 - Type(s): Ecovillage (organized around ecology and sustainability)